sasideepika/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M03Lab03_Orders_and_Invoices.md

 ---
 lab:
     title: 'Lab: Orders and invoices'
-    module: 'Module 3: From Quote to Orders'
+    module: 'Module 3: Manage orders and product catalog with Dynamics 365'
 ---

-Module 3: From Quote to Orders
+Module 3: Manage orders and product catalog with Dynamics 365
 ==============================

 ## Practice Lab 3 – Orders and invoices